Health Center City*(HCC) Can Treat, Shelter & Feed Over 240,000 Homeless

 The tents are for sleeping, not socializing.
 Food, drink (except water), and smoking will be prohibited in the tent city.
 If residents wish to smoke, eat, or drink anything other than water, they can do so in the park located just steps outside the gate.
 The success of this project hinges on maintaining robust security measures, ensuring a clean environment and keeping the street outside the Health Center City property.

-Although HCC is a report style shelter, there are strict rules that must be followed to make the HCC a success.
+Although HCC is a resort style shelter, there are strict rules that must be followed to make the HCC a success.
+All rules have to do with common courtesy.
+Although security will be much higher, the rules are no more stringent than rules at a resort or HOA.
 HCC will have round-the-clock access to high-security bathroom facilities.
-Each section will have its own dedicated security team stationed at the entrance and inside the bathroom facility.
-Additionally, a quick response force will be available 24/7 to address any emergency situations signaled by the more than 100 college campus-type security beacons.
-HCC Security Officers ensure compliance with federal, state, and local laws, as well as the rules and regulations of the HCC board.
-They patrol the property by golf cart and on foot and perform the full range of public safety services dealing with emergency first aid, CPR, medical and fire emergencies, accidents, enforcement of HCC rules regulating the use of food, alcohol, drugs, and smoking on property.
+Each section is surrounded by a 12-foot fence with sensors and live feed video cameras.
+Each section will have its own dedicated security team stationed at the single entrance/exit.
+Additionally, a quick response team will be available 24/7 to address any emergency situations signaled by the more than 100 college campus-type security beacons throughout the property.
+HCC Security Officers ensure compliance with the rules and regulations set by the HCC board.
+Violence and gang activity will be met with immediate expulsion.
+Security Officers patrol the property by golf cart and on foot.
+They are trained to perform the full range of public safety services dealing with emergency first aid, CPR, medical and fire emergencies, accidents, enforcement of HCC rules regulating the use of food, alcohol, drugs, and smoking on property.
+There is a emergency medical team staffed 24/7 in the hospital ready for any type of medical emergency.

 Each member must sign a legal zero-tolerance agreement upon registration, which will be strictly enforced.
 Residents are required to maintain cleanliness in their personal areas and to be respectful towards their neighbors.
 While we understand that not all guests will adhere to these basic rules, those who cannot will be subject to expulsion from the property or referred to the in-house mental health facility.
 We have a strict eviction policy for individuals who show no desire to live in a respectful and civilized manner.